rashmisrm/MorphoGenie/ImagePreProcessing/README.md

 	Details pertaining to using CellPose can be found here [Link](https://cellpose.readthedocs.io/en/latest/index.html)

 	ii.
-Use the Matlab code *CropSeg.m* to save the cropped images in the *Cropped* folder in the working directory "\t" a.
+Use the Matlab code *CropSeg.m* to save the cropped images in the *Cropped* folder in the working directory
+		 a.
 Single Channel such as EMT saves the
-		"\t" b.
+		 b.
 Multiple channels datasets (Cell Painting): Processed Images are saved in 5 different folders corresponding to 5 channels.
-		"\t" Each folder contains images of chnell names after a unique cell id.
+		 c.
+Each folder contains images of chnell names after a unique cell id.
 For example.
 Cell #1 whose organells are arranged in 5 channels is names as 1.png in all 5 channels.

 e.
 Use matlab code to create individual cell images, centered and noise free provided separately for datasets.